 - pretending or insisting that our point of view is grounded in the “rational” or the intellectual when we are in fact masking our emotions with what appear to be rational or intellectual arguments.

 So how do we foster a personal and professional familiarity with healthy conflict?
 We’re turning to our panel of experienced, open-hearted, solutions-oriented leaders for some practical guidance.
 (Meet the panel below!)

-Join this free virtual Zoom event on Unlearning Fear of Conflict.
-Registration is free for this event & each Unlearning on the first Wednesday of the month; bring a friend!
+Join us for the next free virtual Zoom event like Unlearning Fear of Conflict.
+Registration is free for each Unlearning on the first Wednesday of the month; bring a friend!

 Meet the Panel:

 Karla Monterroso (she/her) is committed to the work of closing the opportunity gap for Black and Latinx people.
 Karla spends the majority of her time creating coalitions and tools that support power building for Black and Latinx leadership through a variety of industries.